2222-09-27

 10. Usersnap

-As the best issue-tracking software, the Usersnap program takes screenshots and provides annotating tools to help you keep track of bugs right in your browser.
-There’s no need to fill out dozens of forms.
+As the best issue-tracking software, the Usersnap program takes screenshots and provides annotating tools to help you track bugs in your browser.
+You don’t need to fill out dozens of forms.
 This program is a fantastic solution if you need a simple bug tracker to track bugs.
+You can enjoy this bug-tracking tool, since it doesn’t require a credit card.

 • The screenshots tool can be used to track issue immediately as it happens.